 Manuscripts receive a screening review for appropriateness and then at least two reviews in the process.
 Authors will receive acknowledgement of receipt of manuscripts and will (under normal circumstances) be notified within 60 days of the results of the review.
 If reviewers recommend revision, authors will receive a copy of suggested changes and a timeline for re-submission of their manuscripts.

 The Journal of Leadership and Organizational Studies assumes the following (and the author affirms): At time of acceptance and before publication, authors will sign a copyright release form to JLOS.
 Authors have made every effort to ensure accuracy of documentation.
-Manuscripts submitted for consideration are not under concurrent review with any other journals or publications.
+Manuscripts submitted for consideration are not under concurrent review with any other journals or publications and has not been previously published in any form.
 Generally accepted ethical standards of conduct have been met in the research and/or preparation of the manuscript submitted for publication.
-The author has submitted original work so that the publication of the manuscript would not violate any copyright or other personal or proprietary rights of others.
+The author has submitted original work so that the publication of the manuscript would not violate any copyright or other personal or proprietary rights of others, and the author will inform the Editor of any portions of the manuscript, including the underlying data, that have been previously published.
 Authors have made every attempt to use nondiscriminatory language.

 Manuscripts should be prepared using the APA Style Guide (Sixth Edition).
 All pages must be typed, double-spaced (including references, footnotes, and endnotes).
 Text must be in 12-point Times Roman.
 Block quotes may be single-spaced.
 Must include margins of 1inch on all the four sides and number all pages sequentially.